Call of Duty: Warzone and Black Ops: Cold War get Season 3 content on April 22

 Call of Duty: Warzone and Call of Duty: Black Ops — Cold War will get new Season 3 content on April 22.

 Among the big changes for Warzone is an update to its narrative.
 Some time ago, a cargo tanker ship ran around in Verdansk near the Zordaya Prison Complex.
 The ship held zombies, and the undead have spread across parts of the map, and that has now resulted in different Corruption Zones.
 If a player dies within such a zone, they become one of the undead.
-But the zone has lots of gas masks to prevent you from breathing the gas that turns you into a zombie.
+But the zone has lots of gas masks to prevent you from breathing the fumes that turn you into a zombie.

 In Warzone matches this week, there are constant alerts about the zombie containment problem.
 The new Operation Rapid Sunder starts April 21, with more updates coming at noon Pacific on that day.
 Warzone’s update will be playable at 9 p.m.
 Pacific on April 21.

 Activision also said the file size for Warzone will be 25.2GB to 25.9GB, depending on what system you play it on.
 Black Ops: Cold War’s file size will range from 8.1GB to 13.1GB.
 Fortunately, you’re not required to download Warzone if you’re only playing Cold War.
+These file sizes are down from previous versions.

 Black Ops: Cold War’s multiplayer will get four new multiplayer maps and six new weapons on 9 p.m.
 Pacific on April 20.
 One of the new maps is a 6-vs.-6 map set in the old Soviet observatory on Mount Yamantau, which was part of the Cold War single-player campaign.